MLA Master Locksmiths are Vetted Inspected Qualified

 • INSPECTED – All Locksmiths are inspected on a regular basis

-• QUALIFIED – All our locksmiths have passed the MLA Exam
+• QUALIFIED – All our locksmiths have passed the MLA Qualification

 Why use an MLA Approved Locksmith